dbrisi/food_printing/README.md

 Side view of our twisted triangle tool path (blue lines) created from the NC Viewer G-Code simulator

 ### Two Material Twisted Triangle Source Code
-Using a .ipynb we created a python script which was used to generate the G-Code for the twisted triangle.
+Using a .py we created a python script which was used to generate the G-Code for the twisted triangle.
 The python script asks for a series of user inputs and generates a .gcode file which can be used by the food printers available in Columbia’s Mechanical Engineering Lab.
 Our python script asks for users to input the base side length of an equilateral triangle (millimeters), the height per layer (millimeters), the side length change decrement (in millimeters), the rotation per layer (degrees), whether a triangle layer is single or double (for added stability), the number of materials (1 or 2), how (every ith layer) often a material change (i.e. tool switch) occurs and a file name for the G-Code file.
 The feed rate is automatically set for both materials at 200 mm/s and the extrusion amount is set at .5.

 The script uses the printer head location chosen by the user as the origin.
 The origin plus 50 mm in both the x and y axes then represents the center of the twisted triangle stack.
 We added this offset to ensure no triangle vertices are ever negative.
 Triangles are made by calculating the location of each vertex relative to the offsetted origin of a circumscribed circle (around the equilateral triangle).
 For every subsequent layer, the vertices are shifted inward to decrease the size of the triangle and rotated by the specified angle to create the pyramid effect.